AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/curation-skills.md

 * Analytics
 * Sales

+>[!NOTE]
+>
+>According to the algorithm, if the confidence score is less than 50%, the content is marked for manual curation.

 To add a skill domain, follow the steps below:

 1. On the left pane of the Administrator app, click **[!UICONTROL Skills]**.